 A semi-structured interview for researchers and PhD students was developed to answer the research questions.
-The interview contains questions for the participants and short and neutral descriptions of particular practices to provide the same starting position = information about what the practice represents.
-The questions are grouped into three main themes: 1) meaning of science, 2) meaning of open science practices, and 3) barriers and facilitators of their use.
-Interview questions were adapted for the use in focus groups with other three subgroups of participants (media, policy makers, and students).
-The interview questions (in Slovak and English) can be accessed at: https://osf.io/9f6bs/.
+The interview contains questions for the participants and short and neutral descriptions of particular practices (i.e., information about what each practice represents).
+The questions are grouped into three main themes: 1) meaning of science (for the researcher, for society, and the extent to which this perceived meaning is fulfilled in current practice), 2) meaning of OSP (for the researcher, for the society, and experiences with OSP), 3) barriers and facilitators of their use (use of the practice, motivation for it, institutional support, perceived barriers, and perceived facilitators) and the final two questions focused on support and promotion of OSP in Slovakia.
+Five questions related to barriers and facilitators will be asked separately for each of the following OSP: open data and open materials; open code; preregistration and registered reports; replication; open access and/or preprint; open peer review.
+Interview questions were adapted for use in focus groups with other subgroups of participants (i.e., media, policymakers, and students).
+Focus groups were selected for specific groups because the insights and opinions that emerge from the dynamics in discussions with peers in the same profession or similar organizations tend to be more intriguing than their initial, unfiltered viewpoints.
+Given the limited progress in the field of OSPs by grant agencies and university leadership in Slovakia, policymakers must engage in a mutual exchange of perspectives.
+Identifying obstacles and discussing necessary changes will be more valuable than relying solely on unexamined original opinions without feedback.
+The interview and focus group questions (in Slovak and English) can be accessed at: https://osf.io/9f6bs/.

-Both content and feasibility of the interviews was developed and piloted with 1) a focus group consisting of 8 ECR and PhD students from social psychology, 2) a focus group with 6 master students, and 3) an individual interview with an assistant professor.
+Both content and feasibility of the interviews were developed and piloted with 1) a focus group consisting of 8 ECR and PhD students from social psychology, 2) a focus group with 6 master students, and 3) an individual interview with an assistant professor.

 Debriefing and reflection (immediate individual and group debriefing).
-A thorough discussion with the research team will follow right after data collection about emerging themes and encountered challenges, and to identify areas for improvement.
+Right after data collection, the research team will conduct a thorough discussion about emerging themes and encountered challenges to identify areas for improvement.

 Individual Reflection.
-Each participant will be contacted by email the following days with an invitation to complete or clarify their answers during the focus group or to express their feelings or comments on the focus group discussion.
+In the following days, each participant will be contacted by email with an invitation to complete or clarify their answers during the focus group or to express their feelings or comments on the discussion.

-Additionally, each subgroup of participants will be offered additional discussion or consultation about the open science practices with ambassadors and members of the Slovak Reproducibility Network.
+Additionally, each subgroup of participants will be offered additional discussion or consultation about the OSP with ambassadors and members of the Slovak Reproducibility Network.

 Procedure